joseballester/abb-ros-catkin/README.md

 - **C++:** Check out the ROS tutorial on [Writing a Simple Service Client (C++)](http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28c%2B%2B%29#roscpp_tutorials.2BAC8-Tutorials.2BAC8-WritingServiceClient.Writing_the_Client_Node).

 - **Matlab:** Check out the Matlab tutorial on [Creating a Service Client](https://www.mathworks.com/help/robotics/examples/call-and-provide-ros-services.html#d120e2265).
-Note that the Robotics System Toolbox should be installed.
+Note that Robotics System Toolbox is required.

   Furthermore, as these services use custom messages for requests and returns, the [Robotics System Toolbox Interface for ROS Custom Messages](https://www.mathworks.com/help/robotics/ug/install-robotics-system-toolbox-support-packages.html) should be installed as well, in order to generate the custom messages for Matlab.
 After installed, use the `rosgenmsg` to generate them and follow the instructions.
 For example: